 Ultimately, I made it through the shell shock and spent over three years in Amazon Retail.
 I now consider my transition into Big Tech established, which makes me fortunate to pursue opportunities within tech closer to my heart (at least for the time being).

 It also gives me the benefit of hindsight.
 As I look back to my 6-month ramp-up, I can distil key learnings and epiphanies that I wish someone would have shared with me before I walked into Amazon’s office for the first time.
 With this article, I intend to pay it forward.
 You may find them useful if you are about to join Amazon or have just started.
 If you are or have been a tenured Amazonian, feel free to add your ramp-up tips in the comments section.

 I found nine skills and focus areas essential to survive my first six months at Amazon.
 I will cover the first five in this article and follow up with the rest in Part II.

 1. Learn to drive

-Self-doubt and impostor syndrome is another peculiar consequence of starting at Amazon.
+Self-doubt and impostor syndrome are other peculiar consequence of starting at Amazon.
 The hiring bar is so high that you will likely share the same floor space with colleagues whose brilliance will lead you to question why they hired you.
 I cannot claim that I am entirely out of the impostor syndrome, but I can recommend one book that helped me minimise the impact.
-It's Mindset by Carol Dweck.
-The book reminds us that no matter our natural gifts and abilities, there is always that 10% extra that we can squeeze out of talent by working hard to achieve personal best.
+It’s Mindset by Carol Dweck.
+The book reminds us that no matter our natural gifts and abilities, there is always that 10% extra that we can squeeze out of talent by working hard to achieve our personal best.